dreadwrr/Developer-buddy/README.md

 <p> 'recentchanges' default search time of 5 minutes.</p>
 <p> 'recentchanges n' where the time to search is specified in seconds.</p>
-<p> There is also 'recentchanges -SRC'  which will look for a root folder from a compiled application and grab it and allow you to enter a custom name, preselected name or default name.
+<p> There is also 'recentchanges SRC'  which will look for a root folder from a compiled application and grab it and allow you to enter a custom name, preselected name or default name.
 So the application is packaged neatly.
 This can be used for other scripts ect. </p>
 <br><br>

  ## Save Changes New        Nemesis